Weight Loss Surgery

-- Food Intolerance including red meats, sugar and milk products
+- Food intolerance of red meats, sugar and milk products

-For more information regarding the risks, please refer to your surgeon.
+For more information regarding the risks, please consult our expert staff.

-Weight loss surgery should be treated as a tool to assist patients to make lifelong changes in their dietary and physical activity habits.
+Weight loss surgery should be treated as a platform from which patients can make lifelong changes to their dietary and exercise habits.
 Each procedure has its own pros and cons and should be discussed fully with your surgeon.
 It is imperative for patients to have an in-depth understanding of the procedures prior to surgery.
-Remember to discuss your specific case with your surgeon and ask about the advantages and disadvantages of each procedure to learn what may be best for you.

 The procedures that the surgeons at Western Bariatric Institute perform are: